 2. Add to your emergency fund

-On the other hand, the pandemic afforded some people who had stable jobs to build up their savings because they weren’t spending money on discretionary expenses, such as eating out, vacations, and other recreation.
-In fact, in April 2020, the U.S. personal savings rate (the percentage of money people are saving from their disposable income) jumped to 33 percent — the highest savings rate recorded since the US Bureau of Economic Analysis (BEA) began tracking it in 1959.8
+On the other hand, some people who had stable jobs during this time were able to build up their savings because they weren’t spending money on discretionary expenses, such as eating out, vacations, and other recreation.

 If you are one of the lucky ones with a steady income, consider using the money from this year’s tax return to build up your emergency fund.
 For years, financial experts have recommended that people squirrel away three to six months of expenses in a money market or savings account for that rainy day — or year.
 Maybe this is finally your year to do so.